pulumi/pulumi/README.md

 Pulumi is open source under the Apache 2.0 license, supports many languages and clouds, and is easy to extend.
 This repo contains the `pulumi` CLI, language SDKs, and core Pulumi engine, and individual libraries are in their own repos.

+## Problem Scope

+Provisioning, configuring, and maintaining cloud native infrastructure is met with varying responsibilities, spanning many layers, organizational requirements, cloud providers, tools, and systems.

+Current standards require that teams adopt provider-specific templates, Domain Specific Languages (DSL's), YAML, and/or JSON to configure and manage their infrastructure.
+This can introduce mutability, require custom scripts & code, and creates a wider surface area for operators, admins, and developers to collaborate.

+Pulumi is collection of cloud SDK's to work with many utilities including: cloud provider IaaS, managed services, containers and serverless.
+Pulumi's SDKs are made available as infrastructure-as-code (IaC) libraries for many general purpose programming languages that allow you to use real code to manage and operate your cloud resources, services, and apps.

+Users architect, compartmentalize, author, and deploy Pulumi programs written in their favorite general programming language for the layer(s) of cloud infrastructure needed under management.
+Leveraging Pulumi's IaC libaries alongside your code allows you to:

+* Program your **raw infrastructure** resources across all major cloud providers and platforms.
+* Provision, utilize, and integrate **managed services** such as databases, monitoring, logging, and serverless systems.
+* Program your Kubernetes infrastructure and services for **managed**, or **open source** clusters.
+* Deploy your Kubernetes **workloads** to Kubernetes clusters.
+* Consolidate the number of languages, tools, and systems your team uses to manage your infrastructure and apps.
+* Capture your standards, requirements, and abstractions through code for maximum reusability, and encapsulation within your team.

+## Features

+Pulumi's SDK's are modular and span several layers of abstraction starting from the foundational IaaS layer, all the way up the stack to containers, hosted services, and serverless providing features including:

+* A **single, declarative** programming model for your favorite programming language.
+* Simplified best practices and authorship semantics based on industry standards and real-world deployment experience.
+* Supports **many** programming [languages](https://pulumi.io/reference/languages.html): [Node.js (TypeScript, JavaScript)](https://pulumi.io/reference/javascript.html), [Python](https://pulumi.io/reference/python.html), Go (coming soon).
+* Supports **many** cloud platforms: [AWS](https://pulumi.io/reference/aws.html), [Azure](https://pulumi.io/reference/azure.html), [GCP](https://pulumi.io/reference/gcp.html), Managed or OpenSource [Kubernetes](https://pulumi.io/reference/kubernetes.html).
+* Supports **many** cloud services: [Lambda, ECS, Fargate](https://pulumi.io/quickstart/aws/index.html), [Cloud Functions](https://pulumi.io/quickstart/gcp/index.html).
+* Supports **many** Continuous Delivery systems: [AWS Code Services](https://pulumi.io/reference/cd-aws-code-services.html), [Azure DevOps](https://pulumi.io/reference/cd-azure-devops.html), [CircleCI](https://pulumi.io/reference/cd-circleci.html), [GitHub Actions](https://pulumi.io/reference/cd-github-actions.html), [GitLab CI](https://pulumi.io/reference/cd-gitlab-ci.html), [Google Cloud Build](https://pulumi.io/reference/cd-google-cloud-build.html), [Travis](https://pulumi.io/reference/cd-travis.html).
+* Use Infrastructure as Code to capture desired state goals.
+* Use Policy as Code to operate with gated deployments.
+* Built with security, distributed teams, and Enterprise standards and services in mind.
+* Supports integration tools for: Terraform, and Kubernetes manifests & Helm charts.
+* No DSLs, YAML, or JSON required or used.
+* Leverage your programming tools and IDE feature-set for your whole stack: type & error checking, linting, and testing.

 ## Welcome

 <img align="right" width="400" src="https://pulumi.io/images/quickstart/console.png" />